Dr. Greene’s take on antihistamines for ear infections…

 Almost one in five clinicians will give a child an antihistamine or an antihistamine-containing cold medicine to give added relief to children with ear infections.
 Even when they don’t, parents will often pick up an over-the-counter product on their own.
 Their use seems to be rising, as antibiotic use is falling.

-A beautifully designed study in the September 2003 issue of the Journal of Pediatrics concluded that antihistamines make the situation worse – lengthening the time that it takes the ear infection to go away.
+A beautifully designed study in the September 2003 issue of the Journal of Pediatrics concluded that antihistamine medications make the situation worse – lengthening the time that it takes the ear infection to go away.